duoduobingbing/gelf-logging4j/docs/datenpumpe.md

 more value you can gain of those events.
 Business related events and technical events might be produced now by your software and carried out as log events.
 Log events are limited at a certain point.
 Sure, MDC is a good way to enrich log events with details of your runtime.
-When it comes down to add real business related data (monetary amounts, durations, aggregations) you don't want to use MDC since MDC is thread-bound and you have to clean it up afterwards.
+When it comes down to add real business related data (monetary amounts, durations, aggregations) you don't want to use MDC since MDC is thread-bound, and you have to clean it up afterwards.
 Datenpumpe is here to provide an appropriate API for sending arbitrary data using GELF.

 Datenpumpe is a german term, which means pump for data.
 And this is the exact purpose of it.